Toyota Corolla (E120): North America

-In 1998, Masao Saito's E120 design proposal was chosen and frozen for production in early 1999, with patents filed on 22 July 1999 at the Japan Patent Office under patent number 1120997.
-The North American model was designed to be bigger than the Japanese Corolla, and was based on the Corolla Altis distributed in Southeast Asia.
-It came to the United States in March 2002 for the 2003 model year, following its unveiling at the 2002 North American International Auto Show in January.
-Trim levels offered are CE, LE, and S, continuing from the previous generation.
+The North American Corolla was designed to be larger than the Japanese Corolla, and was based on the Corolla Altis distributed in Southeast Asia.
+It came to the United States in January 2002 for the 2003 model year, following its unveiling at the 2002 North American International Auto Show in January.

+The 1998 E120 design proposal by Masao Saito's had been frozen for production in early 1999, with patents filed on 22 July 1999 at the Japan Patent Office under patent number 1120997.

+Trim levels offered were CE, LE, and S, continuing from the previous generation.
 Production for the ninth-generation Corolla ended in December 2007, with the tenth-generation Corolla introduced in January 2008 as a 2009 model.
-The Corolla carried over the 1ZZ-FE of the previous generation, but updated with a plastic intake manifold.
+The Corolla carried over the 1ZZ-FE of the previous generation, with a plastic intake manifold.
 Power output was increased to 130 hp.
-The Corolla grew in height from the previous generation, and used larger 15-inch wheels, which resulted in increased size and weight compared to the previous generation.
+The Corolla grew in height from the previous generation, and used larger 15-inch wheels, resulting in increased size and weight compared to the previous generation.
 The S trim level featured sportier front and rear bumpers and side skirts, but maintained side skirts and fog lights like the previous model.

-Official Toyota accessories available through dealerships for all ninth generation Corollas include: front-end mask, gold emblem package, mudguards, 15" flared 5-spoke aluminum alloy wheels, wheel locks, simulated carbon fiber dash appliqué, simulated blackwood dash appliqué, auto-dimming electrochromic rearview mirror, ashtray cup, carpeted floor mats, all-weather floor mats, cargo net, cargo mat, Cargo-Logic cargo mat by Nifty Products, cargo tote, first aid kit, Toyota VIP RS3200 remote keyless security system (CE, S), Toyota VIP RS3200 Plus security system (S, LE), and a CD autochanger (6-disc).
+Official Toyota accessories available through dealerships for all ninth generation Corollas include: front-end mask, gold emblem package, mudguards, 15" flared 5-spoke aluminium alloy wheels, wheel locks, simulated carbon fibre dash appliqué, simulated blackwood dash appliqué, auto-dimming electrochromic rearview mirror, ashtray cup, carpeted floor mats, all-weather floor mats, cargo net, cargo mat, Cargo-Logic cargo mat by Nifty Products, cargo tote, first aid kit, Toyota VIP RS3200 remote keyless security system (CE, S), Toyota VIP RS3200 Plus security system (S, LE), and a CD autochanger (6-disc).